 Introduction

 Earthly beauty remains firmly at the center of this symbolic universe.
-The poetry concerns itself above all with longing, separation, intoxication, youth, and the dangerous attraction exercised by beauty itself.
+The poetry concerns itself above all with longing, separation, intoxication, passionate and at times obsessive love, youth, and the dangerous attraction exercised by beauty itself.
 Mystical interpretations accumulated around many of these images in a later phase, yet the imagery retained its original emotional substance.
 Wine continued to belong to assemblies and feasts; the rose continued to fade almost at the moment of fullest bloom; the beloved remained beautiful, but indifferent and perilous.

 Yaldo shabidek shomi firoqing uzoq o’ldi, subhidin asar yo’q / Kulbamga kelib aylaki xurshid-i durakhshon, qilg’il ani kunduz